 -- to quote the late Hermann Bondi, an `opportunity to allow the bees in one's bonnet to buzz even more noisily than usual.'

-Here are links to recent papers on the Aharonov-Bohm effect, Jupiter's unearthly jets, and Turbulence without cascades.
-Regarding Jupiter, the arguments for deep-plus-shallow jets, following Dowling and Ingersoll, have been rather well vindicated by the recent evidence from the Juno spacecraft!
+Here are links to recent papers on climate tipping points, the Aharonov-Bohm effect, Jupiter's unearthly jets, and turbulence without cascades.
+Regarding Jupiter, our arguments for deep-plus-shallow jets, building on those of Dowling and Ingersoll, have been rather well vindicated by evidence from the Juno spacecraft!

 Related to all this is a point raised in the last of Professor V. S. Ramachandran's wonderful Reith Lectures in 2003.
 On hearing the lectures, I was moved to post here an `Einsteinian footnote' to what was said in the lecture about the ancient problems of `self', `consciousness', and `free will', and the possibility of a solution `staring at us all along'...
 Basic to it all, though often overlooked, is combinatorial largeness.
 This includes the unimaginably large number of ways for complex systems to go wrong, a point familiar to computer programmers.

 The Earth system is a very complex system indeed but there are some simple, hard facts about it that need wider recognition today.
 And we scientists haven't pointed them out clearly enough until recently.
 These facts concern the gas carbon dioxide (CO2) and its role in climate, very different from the role played by water vapour.
-My latest attempt to get the issues clearly, simply and quickly stated is in the Postlude to a new e-book under construction.
+My latest attempt to get the issues clearly stated is in the Postlude to the abovementioned new book.

 I've moved my older discussions of those matters to two separate pages.
 The first is a little factsheet on CO2 -- a few facts about CO2 that attract no serious controversy.
 The second touches on some of the wider implications, trying to bring out the distinction between the climate-system amplifier's input variables or `control knobs' (such as anthropogenic CO2) and its internal or feedback variables (such as water vapour, and naturally-fluctuating CO2).
 The discussion emphasizes what we know from studies of past climate, independently of the imperfections of the big climate models.

-Note added December 2013: I just came across a recent book with well-documented insights into why there's been so much confusion about CO2 and climate: Merchants of Doubt: How a Handful of Scientists Obscured the Truth on Issues from Tobacco Smoke to Global Warming, by Naomi Oreskes and Erik M. Conway, Bloomsbury, 2010.
-There's more about this in my e-book under construction, touching on the `postmodernism of alternative facts'.
+Also relevant is a book documenting why there's been so much confusion about CO2 and climate: Merchants of Doubt: How a Handful of Scientists Obscured the Truth on Issues from Tobacco Smoke to Global Warming, by Naomi Oreskes and Erik M. Conway, Bloomsbury, 2010.
+There's more about this in my new book, touching on the disinformation profession and its methods, and the `postmodernism of alternative facts'.